aesthetic-suite/framework/docs/development/style-sheets.md

 reusability.
 To make use of this, the design system must be compiled into JavaScript/TypeScript based [design tokens](../tokens/about.md).

-What's a token you ask?
-In Aesthetic speak, a token is either a variable or a mixin.
-Both of which, including additional utility, is available on the utility object passed as the 1st argument to the factory function within `createComponentStyles()` or `createThemeStyles()`.
-We like to name this object `css`, as demonstrated in many of our upcoming examples.
+A few design token based utility methods are passed to the 1st argument within the style sheet factory function.
+We like to name this object `css`, as demonstrated within the examples below.

 ### Variables